DigitalBrainProject/home/README.md

 * On September 19-21, 2024, we organized [**The 1st Digital Brain Workshop**](https://boatneck-weeder-7b7.notion.site/Digtal-Brain-Workshop-131a68936dda4867a88fedd25dfaac92) in collaboration with [Institute of Mathematics for Industry, Kyoshu University](https://www.imi.kyushu-u.ac.jp/en/)

+* On October 17-19, 2025, we organized [**The 2nd Digital Brain Workshop**](https://digitalbrainproject.github.io/workshop/) in collaboration with [Institute of Mathematics for Industry, Kyoshu University](https://www.imi.kyushu-u.ac.jp/en/)

 ## Links

 * [Digital Brain Seminar](../seminar)